 Praising God and His majesty and glory when we are suffering is extreme worship and a true sacrifice of praise because we are moving past our feelings to our faith.
 So let’s dig into this study and learn about his unshakable faith in his Redeemer!

 In Job 19:25, when Job was going through the worst of times and suffering, he says “Yet I know that my Redeemer lives, and in the end, He will stand on earth.”
 (TLV)

-Job, covered in sores, berated by his friends, who lost all his children and everything he owned, whose wife said ‘Why don’t you just curse God and die’ (Job 2:9), said he knew His savior lives.
+Berated by Job’s friends, covered in sores, he has lost all his children and everything he owned.
+Job’s wife said ‘Are you still holding firmly to your integrity?
+Curse God and die!’
+(Job 2:9), and yet in the midst of this he said he knew His Savior lives.

-Who was Job speaking of and do we also believe this to be true in our times of trouble?
+Who was Job speaking of and do we also believe this to be true in our own eyes in times of trouble?

-In our Bible study on Job, we will see that he was a righteous man who loved God.
+In the Book of Job in the Bible, we will see that Job was a righteous man who loved God.
 He was also quite blessed.
 He had everything a person could want; a loving family, beautiful children, land, wealth and a loving wife.

-The Bible tells us in Job 1:6 that Satan came with the sons of God, the angels, to present themselves before Him.
-God asks Satan where he comes from and Satan tells Him in Job 1:7:
+The Book of Job opens with this scene in Job 1:6 where Satan came with the sons of God, the angels, into the presence of the Lord.
+God asked Satan where he comes from and Satan tells Him in Job 1:7:

 Then God goes on to ask Satan in verse 8:

-Satan then tells God essentially that it is no surprise that Job honors God and lives a godly and blameless life because there is a hedge around him and he is blessed.
-But Satan goes on to tell God that if God were to take everything from Job surely he would curse him.
+Then Satan tells God, essentially, that it is no surprise that Job honors God and lives a godly and blameless life because there is a hedge around him and he is blessed.
+Satan then goes on to tell God that if He were to take everything from Job surely he would curse Him.

-So in what is sort of a “Trading Places” type “bet”, God agrees to let Satan have at Job with the exception that he cannot touch his life.
+So in what is sort of a “Trading Places” type “bet”, Hashem agrees to let Satan have at Job with the exception that he cannot touch his life.